 In Defense of “Personality Hires”

 I’m here today to champion the “personality hire.”
-This was a popular topic last year.
-It is now, along with the TikTok trend that started it, well past its 15 minutes.
-But I’m adding delayed commentary because while working on last week’s Feel the Learn on Workplace Friendships, I kept getting hits on “personality hires” and found what’s out there limited and lacking nuance.
+This was a popular topic last year that is now well past its 15 minutes.
+I’m adding delayed commentary because while working on last week’s Feel the Learn, I kept getting content on “personality hires,” and found what’s out there unnecessarily click-biaty.

 There’s plenty of research on personality hires.
-And infinitely more thought pieces!
-Below are three just from Forbes, all published within a 9-month span.
-Two in favor, one against.
+And infinitely more thought pieces (here’s another one)!
+Below are three from Forbes published over a 9-month span.
+Two for, one against.

-To varying degrees, they all share the notion of sacrificing technical capabilities for “soft skills” (eye roll).
-In brief, the key insight, across both thought pieces and research, is “employees are more engaged and productive when their colleagues are agreeable and good at their job.”
+To varying degrees, they each pose the concept of sacrificing technical capabilities for “soft skills,” and offer the insight that “employees are more engaged and productive when their colleagues are agreeable and good at their job.”

-These are thoughts (and a rant) based on 20+ years of experience as a HR/People professional and a “personality hire.”
+So, these are my thoughts based on 20+ years of experience as a HR/People professional (and a “personality hire”).

-Framing “personality” and “competence” as opposing, mutually exclusive factors is stupid.
-It’s also insulting to anyone likeable or capable.
-A belief (even consideration) that hiring for “personality” equates to sacrificing competence says a lot more about you(r boring ass) than it does about anyone likeable.
+Framing “personality” and “competence” as diametric factors is stupid (and insulting to anyone likeable or capable).
+Believing that hiring for “personality” equates to sacrificing competence says a lot more about you(r boring ass) than it does about anyone likeable.

 The term “personality hire” is a lie.
-Abso-fucking-lutely no one is hired for their personality.
+No one is hired for their personality.
 How do I know this?
 Because resumes don’t crack jokes and ATSs can’t screen for wit.
-Obviously, personality can be a contributing (even deciding) factor for a candidate’s success.
-But not once, in the history of time, was someone lacking relevant experience or qualifications hired for a job because they were just so damn fun.
+Personality can certainly contribute or be a deciding factor to a candidate’s success, but not once — in the history of time — has someone lacking relevant experience or qualifications been hired solely because they were fun.

-The notion that companies “sacrificed” skill is preposterous.
+The notion that companies “sacrifice” skill is preposterous.
 The (questionable) Forbes piece Avoiding Personality Hires notes that (in 2024) companies started indexing more for “personality,” and lowered technical skill requirements, because the candidate market lacked the desired technical skills.
 They didn’t say “Screw capability!
-Let’s get fun people in here!”
-They said “Fuck!
-We can’t find people.
+Let’s get fun people!”
+They said “Crap, we can’t find people!
 We either keep looking (while work piles up and teams burn out), OR we assess for other important skills, get butts in seats, then (hopefully) train them.”
 The decision to hire vs. prolong a search is a serious one with important trade-offs.
-But it’s stupid to cry “Beware of the fun people!”
+But it’s stupid to cry “Beware of the fun people.”

 I have to note, that Forbes piece cites research published in Personality Science, a peer-reviewed journal, for the “legitimate reasons to make personality hires,” and then cites a monster.com poll for reasons that personality hires are “A No-Win."

-The obvious, but boring and not click-bait-y truth is that it’s not one or the other, it’s both.
-More importantly, what can you do to ensure your company isn’t “sacrificing” either?
-The answer may surprise you: be realistic and put a little bit of effort into the interview process.
+The obvious, but boring and not click-bait-y truth is that it’s not one or the other.
+So, what can you do to ensure your company isn’t “sacrificing” either?
+The answer may surprise you: be realistic and put a bit of effort into the interview process.
 BOOM!

 Here are three easy steps to help you up-the-game on your interview vibe checks: